-This is the Windows login you will use to administer the virtual machines in your site.
-The same login and password are used for all machines in your site.
+This is the Windows login you will use to administer the virtual machines in the site, and you will need it when you upgrade the deployment.
+The same login and password are used for all machines in the site.

 The username must contain three or more characters and contain no spaces, and it cannot be admin or administrator.
 The password must meet Windows Server complexity requirements.

 - Use the default virtual machine type and size or click the Configure Virtual Machine button to specify machine and disk configurations for an Azure virtual machine that Cloud Builder will create for ArcGIS Pro.